What does it really mean to be vulnerable? Why are we so scared of being vulnerable? What is to gain from vulnerability?

 Please Get In Contact!

 I love hearing from people so please don´t be shy.
-If there is anything that you would like to hear more about or if you have any questions then you can contact me in any way that you would like!
+If there is anything that you would like to hear more about or if you have any questions then you can get in contact in any way that you would like!

-Leave a comment on the article or, if you prefer, send me an email to firstname.lastname@example.org
+Leave a comment on the article or, if you prefer, send an email to firstname.lastname@example.org